 Large pub just off the East Lancs Road.
-Majors on food but sells up to four real ales in a separate bar area.
+Majors on food but sells up to four real ales in a separate, smaller, bar area.
 Formerly a private house for the managers of local collieries.
 An outside barbecue bar has recently been added.

 Please note that pub and car park access is from Newearth Road.

 - Boundary Stone Bridgewater Road Ellenbrook M28 1AD email@example.com(0161) 703 8480

 UK's first urban pub cooperative to be owned and run by its customers.
 Although in a small back street the pub looks like a Devon country inn.
 Inside it's no less welcoming.
 A tiny bar vault gives onto a lounge with attractive bay windows.
 A back room is mainly used as an over-spill, which happens often since the takeover by locals in 2009.
 Won Salford CAMRA branch ‘Neil Richardson’ award for a fine example of a traditional unspoilt pub in 2009.

 - Star Inn 2 Back Hope Street Higher Broughton M7 2FR ku.oc.ffilcehtnorats@rab(0161) 792 4184

 - Boat House Inn

 (0161) 775 2206